arkachego/instasearch-ai/README.md

 # InstaSearch AI

-This Next.js module is the deliverable of the assignment provided by Instinctive Studio for the Full Stack MERN Developer role.
+This [Next.js](https://nextjs.org/) module is the deliverable of the assignment provided by [Instinctive Studio](https://www.instinctive.studio/) for their **Full Stack MERN Developer** role.
+The answers for the descriptive questions are at the bottom of this documentation.

 ### Configuration Steps